YograjBere/easy-git-clone/README.md

 You can also execute command after clone.
 E.g. for angular/react/nodejs projects, *npm install* or for dotnet solutions, *dotnet restore*

 ## Pre-requisites
-You will need to maintain categorized folders mapped in "folderMapping.json" file
+You will need to maintain categorized folders mapping in "folderMapping.json" file

 ```
 {